Feng Shui Your Bedroom

 The bedroom should be a place of rest, contemplation and intimacy — not work, exercise or blaring music.
 Exercise gear, a phone, a television or computer or a desk piled high with bills and paperwork give off and take up a lot of energy, feng shui practitioners say.
 They also distract you from rest and romance.
 "The bedroom is a place where you need to turn off the stresses of the day," says Jayme.

 If your bedroom must do double-duty as a work or exercise space, use a lightweight folding screen or beautiful fabric hung from a ceiling-mounted curtain rod to conceal them.
-And while a few books on your nightstand are fine, if you have bookshelves groaning under the weight of dozens of tomes, move them elsewhere; all those titles calling out to be read distract your mind from rest.
+And while a few books on your nightstand are fine, if you have bookshelves groaning under the weight of dozens of tomes, move them elsewhere.
 Turn off the ringer on the phone, too.
-And if you're not willing to part with the TV, keep it in an armoire or cabinet so that you can literally "shut the door" on it while you sleep.
+And if you're not willing to part with the TV, keep it in an armoire or cabinet so that you can shut the door while you sleep.
 A nice piece of fabric draped over the set when you're not using it will serve a similar purpose.